It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Daylight Dies (Fused melodeath with Doom Metal)

 - Dead By April (Possibly the only metal band that fuses melodeath (or any metal for that matter) with Boy Band-styled pop)

-- DevilDriver (also Groove Metal; depending on the album, they might lean more heavily towards melodeath or groove, though The Last Kind Words is the closest they come to a straight melodic death album)
+- DevilDriver (as of The Fury of Our Maker's Hand, though their debut has hints of it, also Groove Metal; depending on the album, they might lean more heavily towards melodeath or groove, though The Last Kind Words is the closest they've come to a straight melodic death album)

 - Disarmonia Mundi